Moulard Duck Breast Pastrami

 Note: this recipe is adapted from our friend @truecraftBBQ

 Step 1 - Combine brown sugar, pink salt, kosher salt, garlic, pickling spice, and 2 quarts of water.
-Bring to a boil and simmer , stirring occasionally until sugar and salts dissolve - about 5 minutes.
-Pour the liquid into a 1 gallon (or larger food safe container.
-Add 2 quarts of ice and cool in fridge to below 40 degrees Fahrenheit.
+Bring to a boil and simmer, stirring occasionally until sugar and salts dissolve - about 5 minutes.
+Pour the liquid into a 1 gallon (or larger) food safe container.
+Add 2 quarts of ice and cool in fridge to below 40 degrees F to container.
 Alternatively, to cool more rapidly, instead of water, add enough ice to reach a volume of 4 quarts.

 Step 2 - Once solution is cooled, add DUCKCHAR Moulard Duck Breast.